a-nguy4n/cse15l-lab-reports/LabReport2.md

      - Now, Handler will determine the path's message by checking if the path contains the keyword.
 In this case, it is "add"
      - Because the path contains "add", then Handler will split the query.
 It will split the "=".
 As a result, the string split from the "=" is set into        String[] parameters.
      - Following the split of the query, Handler will check the whether the split in the string list matches a key letter, "s".
      - Here, the query does contain an "s" and after split, it does match the Handler condition.
-So, then it stores the parameter[1] value inside String        input.
-Concatenate the returned line with a "\n", which is a space.
+So, then it stores the parameters[1] value inside     String input.
+It concatenates the returned line with a "\n", which is a space.
      - Finally, it will format the line variable and return if properly valid.
 Hence, Hello is returned.

 <br>